After WWE Star Paige’s Sex-Tape/Leak, Maria Kanellis’ Nude Photos Appear Online

 A post shared by Maria Kanellis-Bennett (@mariakanellis) on

 While Page’s leaked photos and videos have been controversial in its own way, fans got infuriated after the WWE star was seen in one of the explicit videos to be performing a sexual act over the NXT Championship title belt.
 Many found it disgusting and demanded a new belt for the championship.
-The leaked sex-tape and images are openly shared on various online platforms like Reddit, where people are commenting about it.
+The leaked sex-tape and images are openly shared on various online platforms, including Reddit, where people are commenting about it.

-This takes us back to the infamous “Fappening” controversy a few years back, when private photos of Hollywood celebs like Jennifer Lawrence, Kate Upton and Kirsten Dunst were leaked.
+This takes us back to the infamous “Fappening” controversy a few years back when private photos of Hollywood celebs like Jennifer Lawrence, Kate Upton, and Kirsten Dunst were leaked.
 Explicit images and homemade sex-tape clips were stolen from private online storage for over two years.
 The Lancaster man responsible for the crime, 36-year-old Ryan Collins, was jailed for 18 months.
 The Independent reported that Collins managed to get access to at least 72 Gmail and 50 Apple iCloud accounts from November 2012 to September 2014.

 [Featured Image by Mike Coppola/Getty Images]